Record chart: Terminologies

 A climber is a release which is going higher in the chart week-on-week.
 Because chart positions are generally relative to each other on a week-to-week basis, a release does not necessarily have to increase sales week-to-week to be a climber, as if releases ahead of it decline in sales sufficiently, they may slip below it.
 By the same metric, not all week-to-week sales increases result in a climber, if other releases improve by a sufficient amount to keep it from climbing.
 The term highest climber is used to denote the release making the biggest leap upwards in the chart that week.
 There is generally not an equivalent phrase for tracks going down the chart; the term "faller" is occasionally used, but not as widely as 'climber'.

-The top 10, top 20 and so forth are used to determine the relative success of a release.
-For instance, a track may be referred to as a 'top 10 hit' if it reaches a position between 1 and 10 on the singles chart, as a 'top 20 hit' if it reaches between positions 1 and 20, and so on.
-The most commonly known chart is the 'top 40', widely used by the media in various territories, though it is common for longer lists to be produced for or by the music industry.
-For example, in the UK, the Official Charts Company produces a top 200, although various media only publish shorter lists.

 A one-hit wonder is an act that appears on the chart just once, or has one song that peaks exceptionally higher, or charts for exceptionally longer than other chart entries by the act.
-The term true one-hit wonder was the term given by the Guinness Book of British Hit Singles & Albums (and also the Billboard book Top Pop Singles) for an act that has one number one hit and nothing else on the chart ever.
-If an act appears in some other form (for example, a solo act that appears with a band or with other act) then these are taken separately.
+The term true one-hit wonder was the term given by the Guinness Book of British Hit Singles & Albums (and also the Billboard book Top Pop Singles) for an act that has one top 40 hit and nothing else on the chart ever.
+If an act appears in some other form (for example, a solo act that appears with a band or with other act), then they are taken separately.